-To be successful, we must increase sales of our microprocessor products to existing customers and develop new customers in both consumer and commercial markets, particularly the latter.
+To be successful, we must increase sales of our x86 microprocessor products to existing customers and develop new customers in both consumer and commercial markets, particularly the latter.
 Our production and sales plans for microprocessors are subject to other risks and uncertainties, including:

-- · our ability to continue offering new higher performance microprocessors competitive with Intel's product offerings; - our ability to introduce and create successful marketing positions for the AMD Opteron and the upcoming AMD Athlon 64 microprocessors, which rely in part on market acceptance and demand for 64-bit microprocessors based on AMD64 technology. - our ability to maintain and improve the successful marketing position of the AMD Athlon XP microprocessor, which relies in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - the pace at which we expect to be able to convert production in Fab 30 to 90 nanometer copper interconnect process technology; - · our ability to fund the acquisition of 300mm wafer fabrication capacity that will be required for long-term competitiveness; - our ability to attract and retain engineering and design talent; - · our ability to expand system design capabilities; and - · the availability and acceptance of motherboards and chipsets designed for our microprocessors.
+- our ability to introduce and create successful marketing positions for the AMD Opteron and AMD Athlon 64 microprocessors, which rely in part on market acceptance and demand for 64-bit technology (AMD64 technology); - our ability to maintain the marketing position of the AMD Athlon XP microprocessor; - our ability to successfully market the AMD Athlon XP, AMD Opteron and AMD Athlon 64 processors, which rely in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - our ability to fund the acquisition of 300 mm wafer fabrication capacity and develop associated process technologies that will be required for long-term competitiveness, and our ability to penetrate the enterprise market with Tier One OEM customers in order to have the volume of demand necessary to utilize the capacity of a 300 mm wafer fab; - the pace at which we expect to be able to convert production in Fab 30 to 90 nanometer process; - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - our ability to attract and retain engineering and design talent; - · our ability to expand system design capabilities; and - · the availability and acceptance of motherboards and chipsets designed for our microprocessors.

-Our ability to increase microprocessor product revenues and benefit fully from the substantial investments we have made and continue to make related to microprocessors depends on the continuing success of our AMD Athlon microprocessors and the success of future generations of microprocessors, most immediately the AMD Opteron processor, and later this year the AMD Athlon 64 processor.
+Our ability to increase microprocessor product revenues and benefit fully from the substantial investments we have made and continue to make related to microprocessors depends on the continuing success of our AMD Athlon XP microprocessors and the success of future generations of microprocessors, most immediately the

+AMD Opteron processor, and the AMD Athlon 64 processor.
 If we fail to achieve continued and expanded market acceptance of our microprocessors, we may be materially adversely affected.